-Description / Instructions In-Service Date Month-Year commercial expertion date) that the recourse because encurtional (if Retirement Date Month-Year Provide the month and year for resources that have been either formally announced or marked for retirement.
+Description / Instructions In-Service Date Month-Year Provide the month and year of the original in-service date (or commercial operation date) that the resource became operational (if possible, the operating year used in EIA-860 should be submitted for all resources within the U.S.).
+For details on the format of the submittal, refer to the Data Request Instruction Manual as posted in an appropriate location on the WPP website.
+Retirement Date Month-Year Provide the month and year for resources that have been either formally announced or marked for retirement.
 State or Province Enter the state acronym where the resource is physically located.
 For resources in Canada, enter the province.
 County For resources in the U.S., enter the county where the resource is located.
 Inverter Loading Ratio (Only for Solar and Wind) For wind and solar only resources, enter the loading ratio of the inverter compared to the nameplate of the resource.
 As an example, if the nameplate of a solar resource is 150 MW and the inverter is limited to 125 MW (oversizing of solar panels), then the ratio would be 1.2 (150 / 125).
 If the nameplate of the resource is the same as the inverter, or the loading ratio is not known, the provided loading ratio would be 1.0.
 ESR Duration (Only for ESRs) For ESRs, enter the maximum continuous number of hours for which the ESR can be utilized at its maximum capacity.
 Facility Limitation (Only for Hybrid Facilities) MW For Hybrid Facilities, provide the maximum capability which the combined amount of the component resources can output to the system.
 This is typically based on the inverter limit before generation is output to the system.
 Comments Enter, if applicable, any additional comments about the submitted information.